giblet37/snipsWebAdmin/README.md

     then run ./boot.sh again

-You can create a service to start the console when the pi starts
+Or you can create a service to start the console when the pi starts

+    #copy service file
+    sudo cp snipsWebAdmin.service /lib/systemd/system/snipsWebAdmin.service
+    sudo systemctl enable snipsWebAdmin.service
+    sudo systemctl start snipsWebAdmin.service